SISSI: Supernovae in a stratified, shearing interstellar medium. II. Star formation near the Sun is quenched by expansion of the Local Bubble: Analysis of the LB using 3D dust maps

 \subsection{Comparison to previous work}

-In order to ensure that our results are robust, we try to reproduce the shell properties reported by \citetalias{2024ApJ...973..136O} using the method described in their paper as well as the method described in Sec. \ref{sec:local_bubble}, both applied to the sample mean 3D dust map.
+In order to ensure that our results are robust, we tried to reproduce the shell properties reported by \citetalias{2024ApJ...973..136O} using the method described in their paper as well as the method described in Sec. \ref{app:local_bubble}, both applied to the sample mean 3D dust map.

-In particular, we sample the dust map between 69 and 1244 pc at uniform 1 pc intervals and smooth it with a Gaussian kernel with a smoothing length of $\sigma_{\text{smth}} = 7 \,\text{pc}$ with reflective boundary conditions.
+In particular, we sampled the dust map between 69 and 1244 pc at uniform 1 pc intervals and smoothed it with a Gaussian kernel with a smoothing length of $\sigma_{\text{smth}} = 7 \,\text{pc}$ with reflective boundary conditions.
 Peak finding and the location of the inner and outer peak boundaries are done identically between the two methods.

 In Tab. \ref{tab:comparison} we compare the thus obtained results.
 For the distances to the peak (boundaries) and the width of the shell we show the median, including $\pm2\sigma$ uncertainties, corresponding to the $2.28^{\text{th}}$ and $97.72^{\text{th}}$ percentiles, while for the shell mass, namely, the mass between the inner and outer edge of the shell, we simply show the value obtained from the analysis of the sample mean 3D dust map.
 While we could not reproduce the results of \citetalias{2024ApJ...973..136O} exactly, our results are reasonably close and small differences are likely due to minor details omitted in their description of their analysis.

+Curiously, in the reconstruction of the shell by \citetalias{2024ApJ...973..136O} there are small holes in a few directions where their method cannot identify any prominent peaks, while our method fails to reproduce them.
+We inspected the profiles and peak identification for a handful of these directions and do indeed see prominent peaks, indicating that these holes might have arisen from the initial sampling step.
+Due to their small number, they do not meaningfully affect our conclusion about the average geometry.